 How does Nima work?

-All of this allows you to feel more confident in what you are eating.
+All of this allows you to feel more confident in your decision-making about what to eat.

 Nima should always be used in conjunction with clear advocacy for gluten free options and your better judgement.
+Your understanding of what Nima will detect or not and how to sample is critical to gaining accurate and reliable test results.
 It’s intended to give you an additional data point and level of comfort when eating but is not a guarantee as we can only provide a result for the sample being tested.
 It is still your responsibility to do everything you can to let waitstaff know your needs, to ask friends to prepare gluten-free meals, to purchase items that are clearly gluten-free, and to advocate for yourself.
 Whether or not you wish to eat something will be up to you.

 How to Run a Test

 - Thoroughly read sampling instructions and information about interpreting test results.

 - Leave capsules wrapped until ready to use.